 Makes me feel like my little corner of the world is so small.
 Love that there is such variety on our amazing planet!
 Hope you, too, will share these treasures with your students.
 You’ll be amazed at how it opens their eyes to culture and sparks their curiosity.

 Test out some free virtual field trips for France/Canada and Mexico/Spain in my Free Resource Library.
-Sign up at the bottom of this post.
-After you sign up, check your email for the password and access link.
+Sign up and then check your email for the password and access link.